We have helped our clients become early adopters and leaders in sustainable finance.

-Chapman is one of the few law firms in the country to have completed social impact bond financings, also known as pay-for-success financings.
-Our attorneys have served as lender’s counsel, government counsel, service provider’s counsel, and intermediary’s counsel in pay-for-success transactions across the country.
+Chapman is one of the few law firms in the country to have completed social impact bond financings, also known as Pay for Success (PFS) financings.
+Our attorneys have served as lender’s counsel, government counsel, service provider’s counsel, and intermediary’s counsel in PFS transactions across the country.
 In addition, attorneys in Chapman’s Investment Management Group served as counsel to a nonprofit organization dedicated to mobilizing capital to drive social progress in the formation and operation of its first private impact investing fund, which provides catalytic capital to support education and training programs for low-income and underserved communities.
 We have also assisted institutional investors in evaluating and negotiating impact investments.

 Policy and Governance

 Chapman helps clients develop responsible investing and lending policies that incorporate environmental, social, and governance factors.
 We also represent a number of investor-owned utilities in matters associated with securities regulation compliance, corporate governance, and investor relations, including advising executive management teams, in-house counsel, boards of directors, and board committees on reporting, governance, and compliance issues.